Nilagang Baka (Filipino Beef and Vegetable Soup) Instant Pot Recipe

 – 1 bunch of bok choy

-- Brown the short ribs.
+- Set Instant Pot to Sauté, add in about 2 tbsp of neutral oil.
+Brown the short ribs.
 Make sure to do this step in batches so each piece has time to develop color which is flavor.
 Once each short rib is browned, add all the pieces back into the pot.

-2. Next add water and onions into the pot.
-Put the lid back on and set the pressure cooker.
-Select the meat/stew mode and set the time for 35 minutes.
-Make sure the valve also locked into the sealing position.
+5. Next add water.
+Put the lid on, seal the valve and set the pressure cooker to the the Meat/Stew mode and set the time for 45 minutes.

-3. Once the timer goes off, release the steam by moving the valve to the venting position.
+6. Once the timer goes off, release the steam by moving the valve to the venting position.
 Uncover the pot and select the sauté mode.
-Once the pot has come to a simmer, add the potatoes and boil until cooked.
+Once the pot has come to a simmer, add the onions and boil until soft.
 This will be about 5-6 minutes.